 - · Portion control is necessary but do not hold back or try to “starve diet” kitty because their liver cannot handle the lack of food like humans can.
-If you stay or work from home, you can easily control the feeding schedule to four times a day, small portions.
-Kitty will slowly start to lose weight, (that is what you want, SLOW weight loss), over a period of several months.
+If you stay or work from home you can easily control the feeding schedule.
+Increase to four times a day but smaller portions.
+Kitty will slowly start to lose weight over a period of several months.
 Be patient this takes time.

 - · Transition your cat from dry to canned wet and possibly to homemade raw diet.
 Expect this to take time but do not “cold turkey” kitty from one type of food to the other.
-Serve up both in small portions then try mixing both and after several days or weeks slowly reduce the amount of dry in each serving until your done feeding dry.
-I like giving kitty large pellets of dry food such as Greenies Dental Treats and that is what I recommend on dry food.
+Serve up both in small portions side by side in the same bowl.
+After several days or weeks slowly reduce the amount of dry in each serving until you’re done feeding dry.
+Dry food in my mind are treats and should be used as such.
 Use only as a treat and never as a full meal.

 - · Cat neutered or spayed or breed of cat are not significant reasons for why kitty is obese.
 Cats will adjust their metabolism after surgery and this takes several months.
 If your cat is lazy or not getting attention to exercise, then it will gain weight.
-Obesity is not breed specific but rather cat specific based on its feeding and exercise habits (you must control the frequency and portions to be successful), and of course lots of play time exercise for kitty.
+Obesity is not breed specific but rather based on its feeding and exercise habits.
+You must control the frequency and portions to be successful, and of course lots of play time exercise for kitty.